-The ONPD algorithm for water vapour has been applied to the entire set of SCIAMACHY measurements from August 2002 to April 2012.
-From the individual VMR profiles daily averages have been computed which are shown in Fig. 6 as function of time and altitude.
-As can be seen from the top curve in this figure, the latitude of the observation and the time in the year are coupled.
+The ONPD algorithm for water vapour has been applied to the whole set of SCIAMACHY measurements from August 2002 to April 2012.
+From the individual VMR profiles daily averages have been computed which are shown in Fig. 5 as function of time and altitude.
+As can be seen from the top curve in this figure, there is a direct relation between the latitude of the observation and the time in the year.
 Observations in summer are typically at lower latitudes than in winter.
-This pattern is a result of the sun synchronous orbit of ENVISAT and the changing location of the solar occultation as a function of season.
+This pattern is caused by the sun-fixed orbit of ENVISAT and thus repeats every year.
 The average tropopause height, derived from collocated ECMWF data and shown by the black line near the bottom, varies in a similar way.
 The SCIAMACHY solar occultation data have therefore a specific temporal and spatial sampling.